 But what if you have already emptied the Trash after you have deleted the music track from iTunes.
 Well, you can use the Time Machine and restore the file from there.
 Just follow the previous steps we have stated above.

+How to recover deleted files on Mac if you are useing a previous versions of a specific document?
 There is a specific feature on macOS called versioning.
 Apps on the macOS such as Preview and TextEdit has this feature in it.
 Plus, iWork apps and other third-party applications have it too.

 What does versioning mean?
 Well, it just means that when you open a specific file and edit it to your liking, your macOS keeps a copy of the previous versions.
 In this way, you can simply revert back to the previous versions if you need to.